Preeti-Dewani/aws-worthy-boxes/README.md

    Currently it has support for 'aws cloud'.
 Details of supported services can be found in settings.py

+   Usage:

-   Usage Example: Get all ec2 instances details:
+   Ex:  Get all ec2 instances details:

       1. Configuration: